SLVSHC7B December 2023 – September 2025 DRV8334

 • Keep VDRAIN capacitor close to VDRAIN pin to supply steady switching current for the charge pump.

 • Additional bulk capacitance is required to bypass the high current path on the external MOSFETs.
-This bulk capacitance should be placed such that it minimizes the length of any high current paths through the external MOSFETs.
-The connecting metal traces should be as wide as possible, with numerous vias connecting PCB layers.
+This bulk capacitance is placed to minimize the length of any high current paths through the external MOSFETs.
+The connecting metal traces are as wide as possible, with numerous vias connecting PCB layers.
 These practices minimize inductance and let the bulk capacitor deliver high current.

 • Connect SLx pins to MOSFET source, not directly to GND, for accurate VDS detection.

 • Route SNx/SPx pins in parallel from the sense resistor to the device.
 Place filtering components close to the device pins to minimize post-filter noise coupling.
-Ensure that SNx/SPx stay separated from GND plane to achieve best CSA accuracy.
+Maintain that SNx/SPx stays separated from GND plane to achieve best CSA accuracy.
+The bypass capacitor across VREF and GND is placed closer to the device pin.

 • The exposed pad is used for thermal dissipation, not electrical grounding, and has a high-impedance connection to the GND/AGND pins.
-Therefore, it is recommended to connect the exposed pad to the best thermal GND, and to connect the GND/AGND pins to the MCU-reference GND.
+Therefore, TI recommends to connect the exposed pad to the best thermal GND, and to connect the GND/AGND pins to the MCU-reference GND.